RodriDev23/guessBocaJuniorsPlays/README.md

-A simple game using react to guess whaat goal of Boca Juniors is.
+A simple game using react to guess what goal of Boca Juniors is.